Ubangi-Shari

 Ubangi-Shari (Oubangui-Chari) was a French colony in central Africa, a part of French Equatorial Africa.
 It was named after the Ubangi and Chari rivers along which it was colonised.

-It was established on 29 December 1903, from the Upper Ubangi (Haut-Oubangui) and Upper Shari (Haut-Chari) territories of the French Congo; renamed the Central African Republic (CAR) on 1 December 1958; and received independence on 13 August 1960.
+Established on 29 December 1903 from the Upper Ubangi (Haut-Oubangui) and Upper Shari (Haut-Chari) territories of the French Congo, it was renamed the Central African Republic (CAR) on 1 December 1958, and gained independence on 13 August 1960.

 History

 French activity in the area began in 1889 with the establishment of the outpost Bangi at the head of navigation on the Ubangi.

 The Upper Ubangi was established as part of the French Congo on 9 December 1891.
 Despite a France-Congo Free State convention establishing a border around the 4th parallel, the area was contested from 1892 to 1895 with the Congo Free State, which claimed the region as its territory of Ubangi-Bomu (Oubangui-Bomou).
-The Upper Ubangi was a separate colony from 13 July 1894, until 10 December 1899, at which time it was folded back into the French Congo.
+The Upper Ubangi was a separate colony from 13 July 1894 until 10 December 1899, at which time it was folded back into the French Congo.
 The Upper Shari region was established as part of the French Congo on 5 September 1900.
 That same year the Company of the Upper Ubangi Sultanates took over 140,000 km2 of Upper Ubangi as a concession.

 The territories were united as the separate colony of Ubangi-Shari on 29 December 1903, following the French defeat of Abbas II of Egypt, who had claimed the area.
 On 11 February 1906, this colony merged with the French settlements around Lake Chad and became the Ubangi-Shari territory of Ubangi-Shari-Chad (Oubangui-Chari-Tchad).
 In 1909, it received the administration over the sultanates of Zemio and Rafai from the Belgian Congo.

-On 15 January 1910, this administration was merged with the French Middle Congo and Gabon as the Ubangi-Shari area of French Equatorial Africa (FEA).
+On 15 January 1910, this administration was merged with French Congo and Gabon as the Ubangi-Shari area of French Equatorial Africa (FEA).
 On 12 April 1916, it again became the separate colony of Ubangi-Shari, but in 1920 lost the territory around Lake Chad, and on 30 June 1934, was again folded into FEA.
 As a part of FEA, it was declared an overseas territory on 31 December 1937.

 Between 1915 and 1931, stamps were overprinted for use in Ubangi-Shari, and later specially printed for the colony.

 During World War II, it remained loyal to Vichy France from 16 June to 29 August 1940, before being taken by the Free French.
 It was granted autonomy as the Central African Republic on 1 December 1958, and independence under the same name on 13 August 1960.